 Costa Rica is one of those countries with lots of music potential, lots of contemporary music and a lot of fans, so, go on with this opportunity,

-Mal Pais (literally “bad country”) is a band of Costa Rica music that got its name from a beach town (Malpaís) in the North Pacific area of the country in Guanacaste, they are a band of contemporary compositions.
+Malpais is a band of Costa Rica music that got its name from a beach town (Malpaís) in the North Pacific area of the country in Guanacaste; they are a band of contemporary compositions.
 The musicians try to relate the early folk with the protest movement of Latin America, mixing lots of different musical instruments and giving lots of free concerts.
 They have 5 studio albums and one live disk.
 Here you can hear their music:

-Sonámbulo Psicotropical is a band from Costa Rica considered now as one of the most important of the Costa Rican music scene, they fuse different Afro, Latin and American rhythms in what they have denominated psychotropic genre.
+Sonámbulo Psicotropical is a band from Costa Rica considered now one of the most important in the Costa Rican music scene.
+They fuse different Afro, Latin and American rhythms in what they have denominated psychotropic genre.